How Power Outages Can Damage Your Computer (And How to Protect It)

 The Different Types of Electrical Anomalies

 When power completely shuts off, it’s known as a blackout.
-These tend to occur due to issues beyond your control (e.g., power station disruptions, damaged electrical lines, etc.) but sometimes they can be self-inflicted (e.g., by shorting or overloading circuits).
+These tend to occur due to issues beyond your control (e.g., power station disruptions, damaged electrical lines, etc.), but sometimes they can be self-inflicted (e.g., by shorting or overloading circuits).

 If you’ve ever seen your lights dim for unknown reasons, it was probably due to a brownout.
-Brownouts can be intentional as a way to reduce electrical loads and prevent blackouts, though they can be unintentional as well.
+These can be intentional as a way to reduce electrical loads and prevent blackouts, though they can also be unintentional.

-On the other side of the spectrum, we’ve got the power surge, which is when an appliance receives more electricity than intended for at least three nanoseconds.
-Surges can be caused by a number of factors, including short circuits and electrical line malfunctions.
-If the increased voltage only lasts one or two nanoseconds, it’s a power spike, which is most commonly caused by lighting.
+Surges happen due to several factors, including short circuits and electrical line malfunctions.
+If the increased voltage only lasts one or two nanoseconds, it’s a power spike, which is most commonly caused by lightning.

-The real danger of blackouts and brownouts is the unexpected computer shutdown.
-Operating systems are complex and they must go through a “shutdown sequence” to make sure all running processes have correctly terminated before powering off.
+The sudden shutdown after a blackout is the primary danger to a computer’s health.
+Operating systems are complex, and they must go through a “shutdown sequence” to make sure all running processes have correctly terminated before powering off.

-This sudden movement can cause tiny imperfections that accumulate over time, increasing the likelihood of a “head crash”: a malfunction that occurs when the head touches and scrapes the platter surfaces, effectively destroying the hard drive.
+This sudden movement can cause tiny imperfections that accumulate over time, increasing the likelihood of a “head crash.”
+This is when the head touches and scrapes the platter surfaces, effectively destroying the hard drive.